MC42/hi-im.kim/writing/pmmm/lepidopterology.md

-The railyard was largely empty, late night service more than suspended in light of the ceph attack months prior; nobody had it in them to mark the service as truly extinct yet.
+The railyard was largely empty, late night service more than suspended in light of the attack months prior; nobody had it in them to mark the service as *truly* extinct yet, and so on the coastline it stayed.

+Karina watched her elder, a meager shadow of her future past self, slowly approach the stranger.
+She (?) had refused to identify herself telepathically, but unmistakbly still absolutely *stank* like magical girl.

 "H-Hello..."
-Homura mumbled, nervously approaching the shadowy figure as they stared off into the surf of the Mitakihara port.
-In the chill of the fall, the hooks on the cranes swung in the port winds.
+Homura mumbled as she nervously approaching the stranger, utterly indifferent as their head remained firmly fixed on the choppy surf of the Mitakihara port.
+Her braids were caught in the wind, ignorant to the chill of the fall.
+The hooks on the cranes swung in sympathetic winds, creakiing quietly as they wwaited for a response of any kind.

-Despite the flood lights shining like beacons, the figure before them was bathed in shadow, its body contorting as it swiveled around to face her.
+Despite the flood lights shining like beacons, the figure before her was bathed in shadow, glittering slightly as those same torches outlined the figure perfectly.
+Marionette joints held its limbs together, body contorting as it swiveled around to face her.

 *Stay back, Karina.*

 *Don't have to tell me twice.*

-Homura continued her approach, watching the figure with concern as she struggled to identify why it felt so familiar.
-If for lack of a better term, her *magic* knew this stranger, and she was confused as to why.
+Homura continued her approach, creeping towards the figure with trepidation, struggling to identify so familiar.
+If for lack of a better term, her *magic* knew this stranger, and she had no idea why.

 *It almost looks like...*

-The stranger opened her mouth, a sharp, chittery laughter being let out.
-It produced sounds no human nor magical girl should be capable of making.
-The noise was strange and offputting, the wind backing it only beaten by the voice in the back of her mind, a whisper that sounded like doubt.
+The stranger opened its mouth, a sharp, chittery laughter being let out.
+A mechanical, raspy tone that sounded like a dying dog, nails on a chalkboard, a squeaky door, all at once.
+The noise was offputting and sharp as-is, and yet the scene continued to change.
+Homura spun wildly as a voice, different but the same, hissed in the back of her mind; a familiar whisper called doubt.

-"Ai has returned!" it grimmed at her, malice on its face before being replaced so easily with a warm smile.
-The smile was more threatening.
+"Ai has returned!" it babbled at her, malice on its face before being replaced so easily with a warm smile; The smile was more threatening as it continued its tirade.

-"A fake, a copy, a sham!" the doll insisted, its mouth moving at odds with the whispers that snuck into Homura's mind as she recoiled in fear.
+"No, this is a replica!
+A fake, a copy, a sham!" the doll continued, its mouth moving in a discordant harmony with those raspy whispers as she staggered backwards just a few steps.

-The words refused to align, the figure growing more distinct as the figure's shadowy appearance dripped off as if oil, replaced with a disconcerting felted texture.
+The words refused to fit into the jarring movements of its mouth, the figure growing more distinct as the shadowy cloak slid off as if oil, replaced with a disconcerting felted texture.

 "Wh-what?
 I don't know what's going on-"

 "It's exactly like mistress to think she's back in charge so easily.
 Not today!"

-The Clara doll beamed a rickets smile as she summoned her oversized needle.
+The Clara doll beamed a rickety smile, summoning her oversized needle.

-*Figures...
-I didn't want to fight anyways.*
+*What does a fake doll even mean?*

 As [Ibari](https://wiki.puella-magi.net/Rebellion_Material_Book#:~:text=Ibari) began her attack, Homura leapt to the side, collapsing in a pile as the doll so eagerly tried to keep pace.

 "Mistress will be easily defeated, so give up!"
-Ibari declared so confidently, arrogance dripping off of the end of the needle as if a sword blade.
+Ibari declared ever so confidently, arrogance dripping off of the end of the needle as if a sword blade.

 Homura was sure that if the blade so much as touched her, it would kill her.
-The blackened needle shone with a polish, glittering colors of emotions she had forgotten so easily.
+The blackened needle shone, glittering colors of emotions she had forgotten so easily.

-Homura reached into her buckler and produced a gun different to the one she had entered it, her trusty beretta back from beyond the pale.
-She squeezed two shots off at the torso of the doll as it dove towards her, the fascimile of a bipedal human not slowed in the slightest by the two jagged holes in its torso.
+Homura reached into her buckler and produced a gun different to the one she had entered it, her trusty beretta procured with all the bravado of a failed circus.
+She squeezed two shots off at the torso of the doll as it dove towards her, the fascimile of a bipedal human not slowed in the slightest.

 "Wh-What are you?"
 Homura muttered, cradling her bleeding hand.

-"You know perfectly well *what* I am."
+"You know *what* I am.
+You *made me* what I am!"
 Ibari sneered, before getting frustratingly close to the scared magical girl.
-The doll slowed down, arrogantly circling her progenitor.
-She stared at her her with contempt, not even attempting to maintain the facade.
+The doll slowed down as it circled her, Homura's hand trembling.
+The doll stared at her with contempt, dispelling any attempt at maintaining the facade.

 Exactly what Homura expected from her own arrogance.

-She moved quickly to fire at the construction crane overhead, the beretta becoming a pulsed laser weapon again for a moment as the steel cable vaporized in an instant.
-The detrius hit the doll like a freight train as the dust settled.
+She moved quickly to fire at the construction crane overhead, the beretta becoming a pulsed laser weapon again for a moment as the steel cable turned to molten slag.
+The detrius hit the doll like a freight train, crushed completely under the weight as the dust settled.

-After what felt like an eternity, a small puddle of something iredescent squirmed across the concrete of the port, lurching towards Homura as she turned to move.
+After what felt like an eternity, a small puddle of something iredescent squirmed across the concrete of the port, lurching towards Homura as she turned to run.

-The not-quite-liquid shot through her hand and stopped at her soul gem, the radiant purple stone coated in an opalescent sheen.
+The not-quite-liquid shot *through* her hand and stopped just short of death.
+The amalgamate faded, the radiant purple stone coated in an opalescent sheen.

-Homura was left alone, a confused Karina watching from a distance as a thought shot through her.
+Homura was left alone, a confused Karina watching from a distance as that same whisper coaxed to her to be so bold once more.

 Arrogantly, perhaps, she held out her hand and attempted to summon the doll's needle-sword.
-That same blade restedly comfortably in her hand as Karina watched, jaw agape.
+That same weapon restedly comfortably in her hand as Karina watched, jaw agape.

 "What *was* that?"